Paris Gourmet Chocolatiers

 Ganache – soft, chocolate-cream mixture that is used to fill chocolates

-Gianduja – soft mixture of milk chocolate, sugar and ground hazelnuts; comes wrapped in foil
+Gianduja – a soft mixture of milk chocolate, sugar, and ground hazelnuts; comes wrapped in foil

 Lait – milk chocolate